trimble-oss/website-modus-bootstrap.trimble.com/content/components/inputs.md

 ### Readonly plain text

-If you want to have `<input readonly>` elements in your form styled as plain text, use the `.form-control-plaintext` class to remove the default form field styling and preserve the correct margin and padding.
+If you want to have `<input readonly>` elements in your form styled as plain text, use the `.form-control-plaintext` class to remove the default form field styling and preserve the correct `margin` and `padding`.

 {{< example id="example-readonly-plain-text" >}}
 <form>